dipakcg/wp-super-minify/readme.txt

 *** Total size saved: 11.341% | Size before compression: 27104 bytes | Size after compression: 24030 bytes. ***

-## Development & Support

-**Follow the development of this plugin on [GitHub](https://github.com/dipakcg/wp-super-minify)**

-**P.S.
-It is always the best policy to open a [support thread](http://wordpress.org/support/plugin/wp-super-minify) first before posting any negative review.**

 **Like this plugin?
 You'll love my other plugin: [WP Performance Score Booster](https://wordpress.org/plugins/wp-performance-score-booster/)**

+#### Development & Support

+Follow the development of this plugin on [GitHub](https://github.com/dipakcg/wp-super-minify).

+P.S.
+It is always the best policy to open a [support thread](http://wordpress.org/support/plugin/wp-super-minify) first before posting any negative review.

 #### Credits

-Huge appreciation to [Steve Clay](https://github.com/mrclay/minify) and [Matthias Mullie](https://github.com/matthiasmullie/minify) for sharing their Minify libraries on GitHub.
+A big shoutout to [Steve Clay](https://github.com/mrclay/minify) and [Matthias Mullie](https://github.com/matthiasmullie/minify) for sharing their Minify libraries on GitHub.
 While these libraries are no longer actively maintained, their work has been invaluable, and I sincerely thank them.

 == Installation ==
 = Automatic Installation (Recommended) =